Kuadrant/multicluster-gateway-controller/docs/proposals/provider-agnostic-dns-health-checks.md

 - **Path** The path to request
 - **Protocol** The protocol to use for this request
 - **Interval** How frequently this check would ideally be executed.
-- **AdditionalHeaders** Optional headers and their values that can be specified to ensure the health check is successful.
+- **AdditionalHeaders** Optional secret ref which contains k/v: headers and their values that can be specified to ensure the health check is successful.
 - **ExpectedResponses** Optional HTTP response codes that should be considered healthy (defaults are 200 and 201).
 - **AllowInsecureCertificate** Optional flag to allow using invalid (e.g. self-signed) certificates, default is false.